denniswalker/tunnelgraf/README.md

         localbindport: 8443
 ```

-In the above example pytunnels opens nested ssh tunnels for the primary,
+In the above example tunnelgraf opens nested ssh tunnels for the primary,
 secondary, and tertiary bastion hosts.
 It then connects to the final 3 endpoints
 through the tertiary endpoint.